 1. (30 Days Active In Corp): At least 30 days of ingame activity with the corp.
 This means logging into Eve while an ISF Member over at least 30 separate days.
 Joining and then disappearing for 30 days will not earn promotion.

-2. (Regular ISF Forum Use): A consistent record of logging into the ISF forums to check on news and events at least once a week.
+2. (Discord and Forum Use): A consistent record of logging into the ISF forums and being active on Discord to check on news and events at least once a week.
 We expect Officers to know what is going on in the corp and if you don't read these forums regularly you will very quickly lose touch (due to ISF having Members from all Timezones and also standing across Empire, 0.0 and WHs, these forums are by necessity our main method of co-ordination and our best means of communication between Members).